[ CAL Homepage ]

 OUR HISTORY

-league, along with Pleasantville, increasing the number of schools to seven.
+league, along with Pleasantville, increasing the number of schools to eight.

-The CAL remained at seven schools until 1968-69, when Sacred Heart and Wildwood Catholic became
+The CAL remained at eight schools until 1968-69, when Sacred Heart and Wildwood Catholic became

-the first Parochial schools to join.
-That increased the number of schools to nine.
-Mainland left the league
+the first non-public schools to join.
+That increased the number of schools to 10.
+Mainland and Oakcrest

 Those were the 10 schools in the league in 1982-83, when the Cape-Atlantic League merged with the

 Southern Division of the South Jersey Conference.
-That brought Mainland back into the league along with
+That brought Mainland and Oakcrest back into the league along with

-Atlantic City, Holy Spirit, Absegami, Oakcrest, Millville, Vineland, Bridgeton and Cumberland.
+Atlantic City, Holy Spirit, Absegami, Millville, Vineland, Bridgeton and Cumberland.
 St. Augustine